Andi Kyriacou: Injury and retirement

-Kyriacou joined Cardiff Blues for the 2012–13 Pro 12, but his playing career was cut short by a back injury early in the season.
+Kyriacou signed a two-year contract at Cardiff Blues at the beginning of the 2012–13 Pro 12, but his anticipated place as first-choice hooker and his playing career was cut short by a serious neck injury early in the season.

 Coaching career

 Cardiff Blues then signed Kyriacou in a coaching role, supervising the scrum and skills in the first instance, later moving on to coach the forwards.
 In 2015, Kyriacou went on to become the forwards coach for Russia Rugby, alongside working as the scrum coach for his original club Sale Sharks.
 Kyriacou was signed by Nottingham Rugby as Defence and Forwards Coach at the beginning of the 2018/19 season, where he built one of the most successful defensive systems and strongest packs in The Championship.

-Ahead of the 2021–22 season, Kyriacou joined Irish province Munster's academy as a forwards coach.
+Ahead of the 2021–22 season, Kyriacou joined Irish province Munster's academy as a forwards coach, with time spent as an assistant coach with the Ireland 18s group.
 Kyriacou had spent time on loan with the province during his playing career.
-Kyriacou was promoted to forwards coach with Munster's senior squad on a two-year contract from the 2022–23 season, with previous forwards coach Graham Rowntree being promoted to head coach.
+Kyriacou was promoted to forwards coach with Munster's senior squad on a two-year contract from the 2022–23 season, when previous forwards coach Graham Rowntree was promoted to head coach.

+Following Munster’s URC title-winning campaign, it was announced that Kyriacou had signed a contract extension with Munster until the end of the 2026-27 season.